lopezdsr/sql-query/sqlref/sql_reference.md

 <h4>Analytic Function Example</h4>

 This example uses a table containing transaction information.
-The layout is as follows
+The layout is as follows:
-* column 1: transaction id
+* Column 1: transaction ID
-* column 2: account number
+* Column 2: account number
-* column 3: transaction amount
+* Column 3: transaction amount

 The example shows how to create a cumulative distribution of transaction amounts using the analytic function `CUME_DIST()`.
 The `CUME_DIST()` function returns the percentage of rows having a value less than or equal to the current row’s value.